 - Alcohol, depression, obesity and tobacco counseling

-An office visit is a problem-focused appointment designed to discuss new or existing health problems or symptoms.
-To address these specific health concerns, your provider may order tests, prescribe medication, refer you to a specialist or provide advice and education.
+An office visit is designed to discuss new or existing health issues, concerns, worries or symptoms.
+Your provider may order tests, prescribe medication, refer you to a specialist or provide advice and education.
 Office visits are covered by a standard insurance co-pay or deductible.

 comments powered by